How to fix the error 'missing command interpreter'

 The command.com, msdos.sys, io.sys or drvspace.bin is missing or corrupted

 Use a bootable floppy diskette with sys.com on it.
 The first MS-DOS diskette, Windows 95, or Windows 98 diskette also works.

-- Boot from the floppy diskette and get to a A:\> prompt.
+- Boot from the floppy diskette and get to an A:\> prompt.

-- This should give you the message system transferred.
-Once the system has been transferred, remove the floppy diskette and reboot the computer.
+- Entering this command should give you the message system transferred.
+Once the system is transferred, remove the floppy diskette and reboot the computer.